cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 > We have the most popular and important feed templates already installed like Bing, Pricegrabber, Amazon, Nextag, Beslist, Vergelijk.nl, Shopping.com, Connexity and more.

 Everything you need to be successful!
-You have full controle over your Google feed, how your products are listed and what products you show and which products not.
+You have full control over your Google feed, how your products are listed and what products you show and which products not.

 * Simple: Creating Google shopping feeds is very simple with our plugin,
 * Optimize: Tweak the feed in every possible way to improve performance,